Synology to Synology Backup Made Simple with Secure Offsite Protection

 Verify Backups: Restore Testing and Validation

 Backups are only useful if you can restore them.
-Include these steps in your schedule:
+Include these checks in your routine:

 Security, Encryption & GDPR Considerations